thachnguyen/duesselpore/manual.md

 # DUESSELPORE Webserver manual

 This is the instruction of using Duesselpore webserver to process RNAseq data.
-Video of instruction can be found at:

 ## Data availability:
 * Docker image on Dockerhub https://hub.docker.com/repository/docker/thachdt4/duesselpore:main